tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

         - Alcohol no longer adds to fullness when the addiction system is enabled
         - Zyme no longer removes 10HP if the addiction system is enabled.
 - Miscellaneous Changes:
+    - Added a message and a sound when picking up a charged item that is then used to immediately recharge an existing item, to let you know what happened to it.
+Previously the item just disappeared with no message.
     - Vending Machines now vend random flavours of chocolate bar and soda.
 This change is purely visual and doesn't affect gameplay in any way.
     - Hand textures have been ported over from LDDP.
 This means the first-person weapon textures now have properly coloured hand textures, as well as visible augmentation markings where they align with the third person models.
     - HDTP overhaul